abajwa-hw/single-view-demo/README.md

 - In Ambari, under YARN config: make the below pre-emption config changes, Save and restart YARN
 ![Image](../master/screenshots/yarn-config-preemption.png?raw=true)
-  - you can also search for the property using its full name: yarn.resourcemanager.scheduler.monitor.enable and set it to true
+  - you can also search for the property using its full name: yarn.resourcemanager.scheduler.monitor.enable=true

 - In Ambari, under Hive config: make the below compactor/interactive query config changes and restart Hive